-Mr. Patton has served as the Executive Vice President, External Affairs, of American Electric Power Company, Inc. (AEP), one of the largest electric utilities in the U.S., serving nearly 5.4 million customers in 11 states, since January 2017.
-In this role, Mr. Patton is responsible for leading AEP's customer services, regulatory, communications, federal public policy, North American Electric Reliability Corporation (NERC) compliance and corporate sustainability (ESG) initiatives.
-Mr. Patton served as President and Chief Operating Officer of Appalachian Power Company, a unit of AEP, where Mr. Patton was responsible for operations, strategy, profit and loss and all external relationships.
+Mr. Patton retired July 1, 2022 as Executive Vice President, External Affairs American Electric Power Company, Inc. (AEP) one of the largest electric utilities in the U.S., serving nearly 5.4 million customers in 11 states.
+From 2017 until his retirement, Mr. Patton was responsible for leading AEP's customer services, economic development, regulatory, communications, federal public policy, North American Electric Reliability Corporation (NERC) compliance and corporate sustainability (ESG) initiatives.
+From 2010 to 2017, Mr. Patton served as President and Chief Operating Officer of Appalachian Power Company, a unit of AEP, where Mr. Patton was responsible for utility operations, strategy, profit and loss and all external relationships.
 From June 2008 to June 2010, Mr. Patton served as Senior Vice President of Regulatory Policy before transitioning to the role of Executive Vice President of AEP's Western utilities where he was responsible for oversight of utilities in Texas, Louisiana, Arkansas and Oklahoma.
 From May 2004 to June 2008, Mr. Patton served as the President and Chief Operating Officer for AEP Texas, serving over one million customers in South and West Texas.
-From December 1996 to May 2004, Mr. Patton held leadership and executive roles responsible for external affairs in Texas and in the Southwestern region of AEP.
-Before joining AEP in December 1995, Mr. Patton spent nearly 11 years in the energy and telecommunications business with Houston Lighting & Power Company and its parent Houston Industries, Inc. From January 2014 through 2016, Mr. Patton served as a director of the Richmond Federal Reserve Bank, Currently, Mr. Patton sits on the board of Messer, Inc. and Messer Construction Company where he is also a member of the compensation committee.
+From January 2014 through 2016, Mr. Patton served as a director of the Richmond Federal Reserve Bank.
+Currently, Mr. Patton sits on the board of Messer, Inc. and Messer Construction Company, where he is also a member of the compensation committee, and also sits on the advisory board of Centuri Group, an infrastructure services company.
+He also serves on the executive committee of the Mid-Ohio YMCA which in addition to its community centers oversees a variety of childcare and housing programs.